Nick Fury: Strange Tales and solo series

 In Strange Tales #135 (August 1965), Fury, now a colonel, became a James Bond-esque Cold War spy, with Marvel introducing the covert organization S.H.I.E.L.D.
-(Supreme Headquarters International Espionage Law-enforcement Division) and its nemesis Hydra.
+(Supreme Headquarters, International Espionage, Law-enforcement Division) and its nemesis, the international criminal organization Hydra.

 The 12-page feature was initially created by Lee and Kirby, with the latter supplying such inventive and enduring gadgets and hardware as the Helicarrier – an airborne aircraft carrier – as well as human-replicant LMDs (Life Model Decoys), and even automobile airbags.
 Lee recalled in 2005:

 [T]here was a very popular television show called The Man from U.N.C.L.E., sort of a James Bond type of thing.
 And I thought, just for fun, I'm going to bring Sgt.
 Fury back again.
 But it's now years later and I'm going to make him a colonel, and I'm going to make him the head of an outfit like U.N.C.L.E., a secret military outfit.
 So I had to think of a name, and I love names, so I came up with the name S.H.I.E.L.D. ...
 [A]nd I think this was Jack's idea, and it was a wonderful idea – they were headquartered in a floating helicarrier, which was like a super-dirigible.

-Writer-penciller-colorist Jim Steranko began on the feature in Strange Tales #151 (December 1966), initially over Kirby layouts.
-He quickly became one of comic books' most acclaimed and influential artists.
-In some of the creative zeniths of the Silver Age, Steranko established the feature as one of comic books' most groundbreaking and innovative.
-He popularized in comic books such art movements of the day as psychedelia and op art; built on Kirby's longstanding work in photomontage; and created comic books' first four-page spread.
+Writer-penciller-colorist and occasional inker Jim Steranko began working on the feature in Strange Tales #151 (December 1966), initially as a penciller over Kirby layouts.
+He quickly became one of comic books' most acclaimed and influential artists, establishing S.H.I.E.L.D. as one of comic books' most groundbreaking and innovative features.
+He borrowed from art movements of the day such as psychedelia and op art; built on Kirby's longstanding work in photomontage; and created comic books' first four-page spread.
 All the while, he spun plots of intense intrigue, barely hidden sensuality, and hi-fi hipness—and supplied his own version of Bond girls, pushing what was allowable under the Comics Code at the time.

-The 12-page feature ran through Strange Tales #168 (sharing that "split book" with the occult feature "Doctor Strange" each issue), after which it was spun off into its own series, titled Nick Fury, Agent of S.H.I.E.L.D.
-This ran 15 issues (June 1968 – November 1969), followed by three all-reprint issues beginning a year later (November 1970 – March 1971).
+The 12-page feature ran through Strange Tales #168 (sharing the book with the 10-page feature "Doctor Strange" each issue), after which it was spun off into its own series, titled Nick Fury, Agent of S.H.I.E.L.D.
+It ran 15 issues (June 1968 – November 1969), followed by three all-reprint issues beginning a year later (November 1970 – March 1971).
 Steranko wrote and drew issues #1–3 and #5 and drew the covers of #1–7.